Vyral/base-template/_posts/2022-08-23-should-you-be-worried-about-price-reductions.md

 {% include excerpt.html %}

-“What do I see happening in the market?”
-Clients always ask me this question, and recently, I noticed an interesting trend in price reductions.
+“What do you see happening in the market?”
+Clients always ask me this question, and&nbsp; I've noticed an interesting trend in price reductions.
 This trend has big implications for our market, so I’ll share the details with you today.

-Recently, my team and I looked at 168 homes in Lake, Flathead, and Sanders counties in the $750,000 to $1 million range. **To our surprise, 30 houses, or around 16%, had price reductions in the last week.** July is typically a busier time of year, so these stuck out.
+Recently, my team and I looked at 168 homes in Lake, Flathead, and Sanders counties in the $750,000 to $1 million range. **To our surprise, 30 houses, or around 16%, had price reductions in the last week.** July is typically a busier time of the year, so these stuck out.

 {% include pullquote.html %}